Biomedical Imaging Research Facilities | NYU Langone Health

 Biomedical Imaging Research Facilities

-Biomedical imaging research facilities for NYU Langone’s Department of Radiology and the Center for Advanced Imaging Innovation and Research (CAI2R) are primarily located at 660 First Avenue in Manhattan, where several specialized research laboratories and a busy imaging clinic facilitate close collaboration among clinicians, scientists, and imaging technologists.
+Biomedical imaging research facilities for NYU Langone’s Department of Radiology and the Center for Advanced Imaging Innovation and Research (CAI2R) provide a state-of-the-art scientific infrastructure to support all stages of development and translation of novel imaging technologies.

-We have the scientific infrastructure to support all stages of the development and translation of novel imaging technologies to the clinic.
-Our radiology research instrumentation includes multiple leading-edge imaging systems, a research-only MRI test bay, a state-of-the-art radiofrequency (RF) engineering laboratory, a radiochemistry facility, and high-performance computing clusters.
+Our radiology research instrumentation includes multiple leading-edge human and preclinical imaging systems, low-field MRI and sensor laboratories, a state-of-the-art radiofrequency (RF) engineering laboratory, a radiochemistry facility, and high-performance computing clusters.

-Our research scientists also have access to a fully equipped small-animal imaging laboratory, which is partially supported by CAI2R, and to a comprehensive range of scientific cores and shared resources.
+Our research scientists also have access to a fully equipped small-animal imaging laboratory, partly supported by CAI2R; to a makerspace, a bioimaging center, and laboratory facilities at the Tech4Health institute; and to a comprehensive range of scientific cores and shared resources.

 Human Imaging Systems